one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Deploy/Deploy-Lab08-Deploy-a-Pooled-Host-Pool.md

 1. In the Azure Portal open the Azure Active Directory for your tenant.
 2. Select **Users** then **Julia Williams**.
 3. Copy the UPN for Julia Williams.  e.g. `Julia.Williams@<yourdomain>.onmicrosoft.com`
-4. Return to PowerShell on the domain controller, click on **New Script** and then cut, paste and edit the following command:
+4. Return to PowerShell ISE on the domain controller, click on **New Script** and then cut, paste and edit the following command:

     ```Powershell
     Add-RdsAppGroupUser $TenantName -HostPoolName Pooled -AppGroupName "Desktop Application Group" -UserPrincipalName Julia.Williams@<yourdomain>.onmicrosoft.com